towolf/towolf.github.com/docs/PsychGLImageProcessing/SetCompressedStereoSideBySideParameters.markdown

 'rightOffset', 'rightScale' == Ditto for right eye image.

-This function was inspired and co\-implemented by David Hoffman.
+This function was inspired and co-implemented by David Hoffman.